mareey4/COMP602-Revercial/README.md

 4. [Using the Navbar](#using-the-navbar)

 [![Create an Account](https://i.imgur.com/jqz2nI7.png)](https://imgur.com/jqz2nI7)
-*Description: This image shows the user registration page.
-To create an account, fill in the required fields, including your email, username, and password, and then click the "Sign Up" button.*
+<sub><sup>Description: This image shows the user registration page.
+To create an account, fill in the required fields, including your email, username, and password, and then click the "Sign Up" button.</sup></sub>

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->